Sheep42/prismatic-engine/README.md

 ---

 In a more complex example: We can create two Scenes, add them to a Scene Manager, and create a transition from one to the other.
-This is the demo that the project starts with.

 All scenes have been combined into a single file `customscenes.c` for documentation purposes, but you could break each Scene's logic into its own file.